 What I'm up to

-On April 21, I'll be working as a quantitative stock trader in New York City.
-Since September 1, I've been on leave from a postdoc at the NSF Mathematical Biosciences Institute at Ohio State, working to build and expand the Center for Applied Rationality (CFAR) in Berkeley.
-In May 2013, I finished my PhD in mathematics under Bernd Sturmfels at UC Berkeley, with mentor Shaowei Lin.
-My research is in algebraic statistics, and I'm especially interested in applications of algebraic geometry to the study of causal inference and machine learning models.
+As of April 2014, I work as a quantitative stock trader in New York City, so most of my research is now proprietary.
+Prior to this, in September 2013 I took leave from a mathematics postdoc at the NSF Mathematical Biosciences Institute in Columbus, Ohio, to build and expand the Center for Applied Rationality (CFAR) in Berkeley.
+Prior to that, in May 2013 I finished my PhD in mathematics under Bernd Sturmfels at UC Berkeley, with mentor Shaowei Lin.
+My academic research is in algebraic statistics, and I'm especially interested in applications of algebraic geometry to the study of causal inference and machine learning models.
 I switched from pure algebraic geometry to algebraic statistics in fall 2011 because machine learning has become so incredibly cool that I just can't help thinking about it.

-Also during my PhD between 2011 and 2012, I helped form CFAR, which is now a registered 501(c)(3)non-profit organization with 9 full-time employees and many volunteers.
+Also during my PhD between 2011 and 2012, I cofounded the Center for Applied Rationality in Berkeley, which is now a registered 501(c)(3) non-profit with 9 full-time employees and many volunteers.
 CFAR runs workshops teaching techniques for rational decision-making and action-taking, on the basis of empirical findings in cognitive science, and of course, data collected from previous workshops.
+It's the best education per-dollar I've ever seen available, anywhere.
 Check it out.

 "Critch" is my real last name, and it's what most people call me.
 I like being called Andrew, too, but there are so many of us, being a Critch is just easier!
 I also like how being called by my last name reminds me of my family.